seanreed1111/sql-recipes/recipes.md

 How It Works
 The INTERSECT operator, along with UNION, UNION ALL, and MINUS, joins two or more queries together.
-As of Oracle Database 11g, these operators have equal precedence, and unless you override them with parentheses, they are evaluated in left-to-right order.
+As of SQL Database 11g, these operators have equal precedence, and unless you override them with parentheses, they are evaluated in left-to-right order.
 Or, more intuitively since you usually don’t have two queries on one line, top-to-bottom order!

 Tip Future ANSI SQL standards give the INTERSECT operator higher precedence than the other operators.
 Thus, to “bulletproof” your SQL code, use parentheses to explicitly specify evaluation order WHERE you use INTERSECT with other set operators.